RePod/psdle/README.md

 Usage
 =====
+**Users of Greasemonkey:** [Get the user script](https://github.com/RePod/psdle/raw/master/psdle.user.js) then go to the download list.
+Compatibility with Greasemonkey variants is not guaranteed, yet.

+**Everyone else:**

 1. Navigate to the desired account's download page from the online store
 2. Ensure the displayed page is the first (top has latest purchase)
 3. Open the Web Console (Firefox: Ctrl+Shift+K) (Chrome: Ctrl+Shift+J)